 Touted as Australia's very first urban resort, the Calile Hotel fully embraces Queensland's tropical flair.
 With a design aesthetic that wouldn't look out of place in Palm Springs, with palm trees galore, alfresco dining, cabanas, and a lot of pink.
-While you're there, be sure to make a reservation for Hellenika, the hotel's poolside modern greek restaurant.
+While you're there, be sure to make a reservation for Hellenika, the hotel's poolside modern Greek restaurant.
 It's won awards, and for good reason.

-Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are five in Melbourne and one in Adelaide).
+Brisbane's cutting-edge Art Series hotel is another one in the collection that is enhancing hotel experiences around Australia (there are four in Melbourne and one in Adelaide).
 This one, The Johnson, showcases the work of celebrated Sydney abstract artist Michael Johnson, who is strongly influenced by nature.
 The boutique hotel, in Spring Hill on the fringes of the city centre, features 96 suites, two penthouses, a stunning Olympic-size outdoor pool and art libraries for those who prefer to exercise the mind.

-14-20 Constance Street, Fortitude Valley
+Where: 14-20 Constance Street, Fortitude Valley

 Sofitel Brisbane Central